Boundless-Curiosity/AnandBoundless/README.md

 I am what one might call a "rabbit hole explorer," diving deep into topics that pique my interest without worrying about where they might lead.
 This lifelong pursuit has culminated in the creation of something I hold dear—the Boundless Curiosity Open Research Project.

-## Introducing the Boundless Curiosity Open Research Project

-The Boundless Curiosity Open Research Project is a non-profit initiative hosted on GitHub.
-It’s an open repository dedicated to amateur research across diverse fields—history, science, mathematics, music, and more.
-All information is freely available under the Unlicense, ensuring that anyone can use it for any purpose.

-At the moment, I am the only contributor.
-But anyone can create their branches and forks and do whatevs with it, till I  figure out how to make some method of organizng repos etc. Till then let the chaos of AI assisted neo-enlightenment age thrive!!!

-### Why Amateur Research?

-Amateur researchers have historically played pivotal roles in advancing human knowledge.
-From William Herschel discovering Uranus with his homemade telescope to Benjamin Franklin pioneering electricity studies while working as a printer, amateurs have often been the unsung heroes of scientific revolutions.
-During the Age of Enlightenment, coffeehouses became hubs for intellectual discourse where curious minds—scientists and amateurs alike—debated ideas that shaped modern science[^2][^6][^9].

-With today’s powerful AI tools like Perplexity and Google Deep Research, we aim to revive this spirit of amateur inquiry.
-Our goal is to empower thinkers, dreamers, and researchers from all walks of life to contribute to knowledge without institutional constraints.

 ### What You’ll Find